butla/bultrowicz.com/smooth-video-playback-on-raspberry-pi-4-in-2021.rst

 There's a guide for getting video to work in a 64 bit release.
 Although my 4GBs should be covered by 32-bit systems. https://www.dedoimedo.com/computers/rpi4-ubuntu-mate-hw-video-acceleration.html

+I didn't try the guide.
+I'd probably have to work as hard on this as on Raspberry OS, and I'm choosing to go with the default system.